usnistgov/FIPS201/_Appendix/glossary.md

 This Standard uses the following typographical conventions in text:

-- ASN.1 data types are represented in italics.
-For example, SignedData and SignerInfo are data types defined for digital signatures.
+- ASN.1 data types are represented in *italics*.
+For example, *SignedData* and *SignerInfo* are data types defined for digital signatures.
 - Letters or words in CAPITALS separated with underscore represent CBEFF-compliant data structures.
 For example, CBEFF_HEADER is a header field in the CBEFF structure.